 By Steve Newton

-As most in-the-know horror-movie freaks are no doubt aware, the latest entry in the Saw franchise, Jigsaw, opens this Friday (October 27).
+As most in-the-know horror-movie freaks are no doubt aware, the latest entry in the Saw franchise, Spiral: From the Book of Saw, opens this Friday (May 14).

 As the designated horror reviewer for Vancouver weekly the Georgia Straight since the early ’80s, it was my journalistic duty to cover all the Saw flicks, whether it turned me into a gore-crazed sicko or not.

-Here, posted together for the first time ever, ’cause I feel like it, are my seven reviews of the Saw movies.
+Here, posted together for the first time ever, just ’cause I feel like it, are my eight reviews of the Saw movies.

 Eat your Jigsaw-ravaged hearts out, Siskel & Ebert.